When we talk about tides, most of us think it's when the ocean is higher or lower on the beach. But there's so much more to know.

-Everyone knows that the moon's gravitational pull causes the tides.
-But the sun's gravitational pull also plays a role.
-The sun's gravitational force is only about 46 percent of the moon's, which means its pull on Earth's oceans is smaller and so too is its effect on the tides.
-Thus, when the moon, the sun, and Earth are aligned, the pull of the sun adds to the pull of the moon and causes extreme tides.
-Or, extra long waves.
+The moon's gravitational pull causes the tides, but the sun's gravitational pull also plays a role.
+The sun's gravitational force is only about 46% of the moon's, which means its pull on Earth's oceans is smaller and so too is its effect on the tides.
+When the moon, the sun and Earth are aligned, the pull of the sun adds to the pull of the moon and causes extreme tides — or, extra long waves.